Saturday, December 21, 2024

 Republicans swept all four open seats on Henderson County’s School Board Tuesday night, according to unofficial results from the county’s Board of Elections.

-With 34 of 35 precincts reporting, Amy Lynn Holt was the top vote-getter with 38,180 votes or 15.35 percent of the vote.
+With 34 of 35 precincts reporting, Amy Lynn Holt emerged as the top vote-getter with 38,180 votes or 15.35 percent.
 Incumbent Kathy G. Revis came in second with 37,176 votes or 14.95 percent of the vote, followed closely by fellow incumbent Robert M. Bridges with 35,829 votes, or 14.41 percent, and newcomer Beth Campbell with 35,475 votes or 14.27 percent.

 Democratic candidates were Mary Ellen Kustin, Lesley Carey, Rhonda Mountain and Josh Williams.